AISHA-PRO/scaling-pancake/Readme.md

-this is readme file
+hi this is second version of readme file
-from terminal